 1. Vendor Risk Awareness Increased Dramatically

-Before the breach, many habits treated their clearinghouse relationship as a commodity – something the billing department handled.
+Before the breach, many practices treated their clearinghouse relationship as a commodity -- something the billing department handled.
 After the breach, vendor risk management became a board-level conversation at health systems large and small.
 The statistic that 72% of healthcare data breaches now trace back to business associates and third-party vendors got a lot of attention.
-If your business associate agreements haven’t been reviewed since 2024, the Change Healthcare breach is the reason to do it now.
+If your business associate agreements haven't been reviewed since 2024, the Change Healthcare breach is the reason to do it now.

 2. Backup Clearinghouse Plans Became a Real Discussion